artefactual/atom-docs/user-manual/access-content/advanced-search.rst

    use **AND** as the default operator when multiple search terms are entered.
    This means that by default, a search for *chocolate cake* will return results that include "chocolate" **AND** "cake".
-If you want to broaden your search to return records that include either term, you must expclitly use the OR operator.
+If you want to broaden your search to return records that include either term, you must explicitly use the OR operator.

 **Using Boolean operators in the AtoM search box:**